hyginn/qqid/README.md

 ## 1.3 The QQID concept

 QQIDs are a formatted variant of 128-bit numbers.
-A QQID converts the first 20 bit (five hexadecimal characters) of the number to two integers (0, 1023), and uses the integers to pick two "Q-words" words from a table of English four-letter, monosyllabic words.
+A QQID converts the first 20 bit (five hexadecimal characters) of the number to two integers (0, 1023), and uses the integers to pick two "Q-words" from a table of English four-letter, monosyllabic words.

 ```text